This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Clean every wound immediately.
 Apply pressure to your child's wound to stop any bleeding.
 Clean the wound with soap and water.
 Remove dirt or other objects from the wound.
 Change the bandage every day and if it gets wet or dirty.

-- Clean for your baby's cord stump as directed.
+- Clean your baby's cord stump as directed.
 Always wash your hands before you care for your baby's cord stump.
 Gently wash the stump and the skin around it with mild soap and warm water during every bath.
 Gently pat the stump dry after your baby's bath.
 If the stump gets dirty from urine or bowel movement, wash it off right away.
 Your baby's healthcare provider may suggest you use rubbing alcohol or water and a cotton swab to clean the stump.
 Gently wipe from the base to the top of the stump.
 Clean the stump with each diaper change.

 - Your child has trouble breathing or swallowing.